NLnetLabs/roto/docs/source/reference/language_reference.rst

     }

 The if-else is an expression, not a statement, which means that it evaluates to a value.
-This means that it can be used in the place of a ternary operator.
+This means that it can be used as a replacement for a ternary operator.

 .. code-block:: roto